Crecket/nodejs-end-to-end/README.md

 - node app

 ## Commands list
+- `npm run start` : Runs the node.js server
 - `npm run setup` : Runs all required commands for the initial setup
-- `npm run refresh` : Similar to setup but this does not change your RSA/SSL certificates
-- `npm run build` : Runs the webpack script that compiles the files and creates the react application
+- `npm run build` : Webpack script that compiles the files and creates a production ready app
-- `npm run dev` : Similar to `npm run build` except it also starts a watcher for development
+- `npm run dev` : Start webpack in development mode and enable a watcher
-- `npm run cert` : Creates RSA and SSL certificates to be used in the application
+- `npm run cert` : Creates RSA and SSL certificates to be used in the application, only use these certificates for debugging

 ## Rsa keys
 All clients have 2 2048 bit size key sets which are generated on page load.